 '''

-%macro foo 1.nolist

-Or like this:

-%macro bar 1-5+.nolist a,b,c,d,e,f,g,h
+%macro bar 1-5+.nolist a,b,c,d,e,f,q,h

 '''

-4.3.11 Undefining Multi-Line Macros: %unmacro
+4.3.12 Undefining Multi-Line Macros: %unmacro

-Multi-line macros can be removed with the %unmacro directive.
-Unlike the %undef directive, however, %unmacro takes an argument specification, and will only remove exact matches with that argument specification.
+Multi-line macros can be removed with the unmacro directive.
+Unlike the undef directive, however, unmacro takes an argument specification, and will only remove exact matches with that argument specification.